What is a 401(k) QDIA?

 The concept of a QDIA was first introduced when the Pension Protection Act of 2006 (PPA) was signed into law.
 Designed to boost employee retirement savings, the PPA removed barriers that prevented employers from adopting automatic enrollment.
 At the time, fears about legal liability for market fluctuations and the applicability of state wage withholding laws had prevented many employers from adopting automatic enrollment—or had led them to select low-risk, low-return options as default investments.

 The PPA eliminated those fears by amending the Employee Retirement Income Security Act (ERISA) to provide a safe harbor for plan fiduciaries who invest participant assets in certain types of default investment alternatives when participants do not give investment direction.
-To assist employers in selecting QDIAs that met employees’ long-term retirement needs, the Department of Labor (DOL) issued a final regulation detailing the characteristics of these investments (see What kinds of investments qualify as QDIAs? below).
+To assist employers in selecting QDIAs that met employees’ long-term retirement needs, the Department of Labor (DOL) issued a final regulation detailing the characteristics of these investments.
+Learn more about what kinds of investments qualify as QDIAs below.

 Why does having a QDIA matter?